 OSHA revised the Safety Standards for Scaffolds used in the construction industry in 1996.
 These safety standards regulate the design, use, and construction of scaffolds to help protect workers from hazards such as falls, structural instability, falling objects, electrocution, and overloading.

 As stated by OSHA, when scaffolding is not constructed or used properly, falls can occur.
 Scaffolding safety violations were listed as number one among OSHA’s top 10 most frequently cited construction industry violations.

 Why Accidents Happen

 OSHA safety regulations are in place to protect workers from harm.
 When these regulations are violated on constructions sites, workers face serious injuries or death.
 Federal statistics, as reported by OSHA, indicate more scaffolding accidents result from planking collapse than for any other reason.
-OSHA also states that nearly 25 percent of construction workers – or one in every four workers — get no safety training for installing work platforms or erecting scaffolds.
+OSHA also states that more than 25 percent of construction workers – or one in every four workers — get no safety training for installing work platforms or erecting scaffolds.

 Preventing Scaffolding Accidents